Porcelain Inlays & Onlays in Naperville, IL

 Dental Inlay

-- Fits within the cusps (raised points) on the chewing surface of a tooth
+- Seats within the cusps (the raised points) on a tooth's chewing surface

-- Replaces a standard filling when the damage is too extensive for composite alone
+- Steps in for a standard filling when the damage is too extensive for composite alone

-- Ideal for moderate decay or damage on the tooth's biting surface
+- Well suited to moderate decay or damage on the tooth's biting surface

 Dental Onlay

-- Extends over one or more of the tooth's cusps, covering a larger area
+- Reaches over one or more of the tooth's cusps to cover a larger area

-- Sometimes called a "partial crown" because it replaces more tooth structure than an inlay
+- Sometimes called a "partial crown" since it restores more tooth structure than an inlay

-- Used when the damage is too extensive for an inlay but a full crown isn't necessary
+- Chosen when damage is too extensive for an inlay but a full crown isn't necessary

-- Preserves more natural tooth than a crown while providing excellent protection
+- Keeps more natural tooth than a crown while still providing excellent protection

 Materials and Benefits